 - Evidence suggests that ginger(tea or products) might ease the nausea.

 - Morning sickness may be a sign of a healthy pregnancy.

 Reasons behind Morning Sickness during pregnancy

 Ever thought why expecting moms have to live with the morning sickness!
 I always wondered why people around me seem least worried about the symptoms which were killing me slowly.
 Killing; because I was not taking enough of the food, a key behind the survival of me and the baby inside.
 Even doctors were not giving much of the thought to the problem.

 At this time (aka the first trimester) your body is producing the hormone human chorionic gonadotropin (hCG) in large quantity.
-This hormone ensures your baby’s appropriate nutritional intakes from your body in the early weeks.
-Once placenta takes over nourishing upon your body, the hCG level drops to ease your nausea.
+This hormone ensures your baby’s appropriate nutritional intake from your body in the early weeks.
+Once the placenta takes over nourishing upon your body, the hCG level drops to ease your nausea.

 But if the problem persists for longer, cortisol, the stress hormone could be the main culprit.
 Nutritional deficiency, especially vitamin B6 could be another reason suggested by experts.